wotakumoe/wotaku/docs/glossary/audio.md

 ## Spectrogram

-Spectrogram a.k.a spectral analysis is a good way to identify potentially bad transcodes.
-The depth at which frequencies extend into the higher ranges can indicate the type of compression utilized on an audio file.
-Here [Spek](https://www.spek.cc/) has been used to analyze.
+Spectrograms a.k.a spectral analysis are a reliable method to identify audio quality.
+Spectrograms plot the frequency spectrum across the time domain.
+Perceived loudness of these frequencies are represented by the color of the wave.
+The colors can then be decoded into a decibel rating from the legend on the right.
+This type of graph is useful in determining the sort of compression applied to an audio file.
+The depth at which these frequencies extend into the higher ranges indicate the type of compression utilized.
+Here, Spek has been used to analyze.
 The following are a couple of examples of different levels of quality:

 :::tabs